yizhongzhang1989/crisp_py/README.md

+# crisp_py */krɪsp pi/*
-# crisp_py (pronounced /krɪsp pi/): A python package to interface with robots using crisp_controllers
+A python package to interface with robots using crisp_controllers.

 ## Getting started